Luisant: Vecatra

 We understand our path to be no wider or longer than our ancestors.
 We speak their words, step in their footsteps, and accept the same gifts from Vecatra that they did.
 We do not choose the easy path, because our lives were not grown to be easy.
 We are not small gods, we are creatures as any other, who command not ignoble means of destruction, even in the name of creation.
 Only Vecatra and her great spirits possess the wisdom of how and when to change our ways.
 Only through Oaths with the wise should we seek to step wide of our ancestors, so that we do not trample our goddess in the process.

 More horrifying than even the innovation of the Throne is the so-called magic wielded by mages.
-The forces through which magic is done by human hand does not come by honestly.
+Magic done by human hand does not come honestly.
 This power, the power of the spirits and Vecatra which She has so very carefully placed in its exact location to serve its exact purpose, is not meant to be touched by human hands let alone wielded for human gain.
 To engage in the arcane is to rip away carefully accounted for and balanced power from the spirits and Vecatra, depleting Her energy and ripping massive holes into Her body and heart.

 To be Vecatran is to fight, and run.
 To survive.
 The natural link of consumption has taught us that thriving means submission only to Vecatra’s chosen.
 Only the wider rings of our circle stand close enough to Vecatra’s side not to need to prove themselves.